scottbw/analytics-udd/udd/student_course_membership.md

 ##COURSE_GRADE
 ###Description
-Class of award achieved by the student on this course_instance.
+Class of award achieved by the student on this course.
 Based on HESA codeset for CLASS (HE conformity to be confirmed)

 ###Purpose
 For analytics